The Hague, 11 February 2019

 The sponsoring organization funds an award or prize, to be presented at the WSC or RSC.
 Usually the funding exists of prize money, travel and accommodation for the winner(s), and registration fees.

-The purpose of the ISI Sponsorship Policy is to define the relationship between sponsors and the ISI in regards to support for the ISI WSCs and RSCs.
+The purpose of the ISI Sponsorship Policy is to define the relationship between sponsors and the ISI in regard to support for the ISI WSCs and RSCs.

 The ISI was founded in London in 1885 by prominent statisticians from governments and academia.
 The ISI, its seven Associations and its organizational members, covering a range of statistical areas and interests, make up the ISI family with over 4500 members from over 100 countries.